 Hole 11 - 401 M, Par 4

 A long par four which plays slightly down-hill.
-(The 17th tee is 40 m behind the 8th tee) There is a large pine tree on the left, ~40 from the 8th tee.
+There is a large pine tree on the left, ~40 from the tee.
 Down the right side of the fairway there are numerous large trees, younger trees line the left side of the fairway.
-There are also areas of long grass and tussocks on either side of the fairway to catch errant drives.
+There are also areas of longer grass and tussocks on right side of the fairway to catch errant drives.
 The green is slightly raised and protected on either side by grassy mounds

 Hole 12 - 360 M, Par 4